ubc-library-rc/intro_to_tidyverse/content/package_examples.md

 The library has <a href="https://ubc-library-rc.github.io/data-manipulation-dplyr/content/pipe.html" target="_blank">another workshop</a>, where we go over the pipe operator more in detail.

-R has built in keyboard shortcuts (CMD+Shift+M for MAC; CTRL+Shift+M for PC) to get the pipe orperator instead of actually typing out % > % every time.
+R has built in keyboard shortcuts (CMD+Shift+M for MAC; CTRL+Shift+M for PC) to get the pipe operator instead of actually typing out % > % every time.